heygrady/redux-selectors/docs/api/withArgs.md

 # `withArgs(selectorCreator)`

-This is a convenience method for creating configurable curried selectors.
+This is a convenience method for creating configurable selectors.
 Configurable selectors can accept arguments that affect the return value.
 For example, imagine a generic selector that can return an object based on an ID.

-In order to smooth over some of the pain of creating curried selectors, redux-selectors provides `withArgs`.
 It is a memoized wrapper that allows you to provide a selector creator function that accepts arguments and returns a selector.
 Under the hood, `withArgs` simply memoizes the selectors the provided `selectorCreator` returns for the given `args`.

 You may wish to [compare `withArgs` to reselect](/docs/usage/comparing-with-reselect.md)